AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

   ``CMake Error: Unknown argument: --gtest_output``.
 The current release fixes this issue.
 - There was an issue with the :ref:`thrusterStateEffector` such that its mass depletion rate was hard-coded to 100% for all firings.
 This is corrected in the current release.
+- pip-based installation in editable mode using `pip install -e .` is not currently supported.
+  Developers and users alike should continue to use `python conanfile.py` installation.
+- The CI test builds starting failing running the `gtest` unit test suite with the error ``CMake Error: Unknown argument: --gtest_output``.
+The current release fixes this issue.

 Version 2.3.0